9 Zero Waste Dish Soaps For Clean Plates & A Clean Planet

 Bestowed Essential’s cruelty-free and vegan dish soap bar is kind toward animals and harsh toward food bits and grease.

-Made of olive oil, water, coconut oil, French green clay, pacific sea salt, and sodium hydroxide (which is necessary for the soap making process but doesn’t actually remain in the finished product), it uses mineral particles to scrub without the need for harsh chemicals.
+Made of olive oil, water, coconut oil, French green clay, pacific sea salt, and sodium hydroxide (which is necessary for the soap-making process but doesn’t actually remain in the finished product), it uses mineral particles to scrub without the need for harsh chemicals.

-There’s also no fragrances, sulfates, parabens, palm oil, or preservatives.
+There are also no fragrances, sulfates, parabens, palm oil, or preservatives.

 Because it’s so concentrated, very little is necessary to really get your dishes squeaky clean and save you a little money.
 One 12 oz. should last a long time.

 Rub your sponge or zero waste dish brush directly on the bar or cut off a small chunk and dissolve it in a bit of water to turn it into zero waste liquid dish soap.
-Not too much at a time though.
+Not too much at a time, though.

 About Bestowed Essentials